The technical problem behind Sociail is not "add AI to chat."

 The launch story should stay disciplined.

-Current truth: Sociail is building a shared workspace where people and AI agents work together in the same context.
+Current truth: Sociail is building a shared workspace where people and room-aware AI participants work from the same visible, permissioned context.

-Near-term proof: one room, one shared context, one durable output, one bounded follow-through path.
+Near-term proof: one room, one visible context layer, one reviewed artifact, one bounded follow-through path, and one clear approval boundary.

-Platform horizon: broader shared-intelligence infrastructure across integrations, agent roles, and richer continuity over time.
+Platform horizon: broader Shared Intelligence infrastructure across integrations, AI participant roles, and richer continuity over time.

 The architecture should support the horizon without pretending the horizon is already fully live.